Bengali Regiment: Formation

 Governor of Bengal Lord Carmichael announced to form Bengali Army companies at the concluding session of the Legislative Council in Dhaka On 7 August 1916.
 That time the leaders of Bengal also decided to form a Bengali Regiment Committee to extend cooperation to the government in recruiting companies.
-And then the central office was established in Calcutta (now Kolkata) and many branch offices were formed at all districts and at some major subdivisions.
+90% of Soldiers of Bengal regiment were Bengali Brahmans of Varendra clan and region too, And then the central office was established in Calcutta (now Kolkata) and many branch offices were formed at all districts and at some major subdivisions.
 The committee ran campaigns through public meetings, newspaper publicity, and other means to enthuse people to join the Bengali Double Companies where important leaders, zamindars, and social leaders also attended these meetings.
 The government very earnestly solicited their cooperation.
 The programme to recruit Bengalis for the Double Companies began on 30 August 1916 at the Fort Williams Cantonment in Calcutta.
 The first ten soldiers of the Bengali Double Company left Calcutta on September 12 for Naushera for training.
 Subsequently, more groups of recruits left for Naushera.
 There the 46th Punjab Regiment was in charge of their training.
 The first regiment of 228 soldiers of the Bengali Double Company arrived in Karachi in January 1914 after four months of training at Naushera.

 This Bengali Battalion was not like an ordinary army unit.
 Basically, young men from educated middle-class families had joined as soldiers.
 Many of them were in jobs with good salaries before joining the army.
 Some had graduation, masters or law degrees.
 Some young sons of nawabs and zamindars and of rich families also joined the Bengali Battalion.
 Although Indian soldiers were not allowed to rise as commissioned officers, but £115 million was paid from the Indian exchequer.